 - Classify information as its created: This will allow you to prioritize security controls for your most sensitive information first.

-UpGuard Vendor Risk can minimize the amount of time your organization spends managing third-party relationships by automating vendor questionnaires and continuously monitoring your vendors' security posture over time while benchmarking them against their industry.
+UpGuard Vendor Risk can minimize the time your organization spends managing third-party relationships by automating vendor questionnaires, building customizable questionnaires to tailor by each specific vendor, and continuously monitoring your vendors' security posture over time while benchmarking them against their industry.

-UpGuard BreachSight can help monitor for DMARC, combat typosquatting, prevent data breaches and data leaks, avoiding regulatory fines and protecting your customer's trust through cyber security ratings and continuous exposure detection.
+UpGuard BreachSight can help monitor for DMARC, combat typosquatting, prevent data breaches and data leaks, avoid regulatory fines and protect your customer's trust through cyber security ratings and continuous exposure detection.